AISLE

 AISLE is the wiki’s anchor entity for AI-driven discovery of decade-class latent vulnerabilities in widely deployed open-source cryptographic infrastructure.
 Three signal disclosures so far:

-- 5 CVEs in curl plus a follow-on partnership: “curl Now Uses Our AI to Secure Its Code” (May 13, 2026; Joshua Rogers writing for AISLE).
-Materially significant because the Mythos-ready briefing cited curl’s earlier discontinuation of its bug bounty over AI-generated “slop” — the AISLE-curl partnership is the operational resolution to that pattern: AI-supported quality findings rather than AI-generated noise.
+2. 5 CVEs in curl plus a follow-on partnership: “curl Now Uses Our AI to Secure Its Code” (May 13, 2026; Joshua Rogers writing for AISLE).
+The partnership matters because the Mythos-ready briefing cited curl’s earlier discontinuation of its bug bounty over AI-generated “slop”.
+The AISLE-curl tie-up is the operational resolution to that pattern: AI-supported quality findings rather than AI-generated noise.

 Per Bruce Schneier’s testimonial on the AISLE homepage: “AISLE is credited for surfacing 13 of 14 OpenSSL CVEs assigned in 2025, and 15 total across both releases.
 This is a historically unusual concentration for any single research team, let alone an AI-driven one.”